Part 3: Execute a ML use case with inputs and outputs

 This is exactly like in part 2, except for two parameters:

-When step creation is finished, you obtain a return describing your step (including its inputs and outputs) as below:
+When pipeline creation is finished, you obtain a return describing your pipeline (including its inputs and outputs) as below:

 Inputs: